tiashaa/portfolio_tiasha/README.md

 ## Work Experience
-**Specialist @ Robi Axiata Limited - Digitalization & Autonomous Operation (_July 2022 - Mar 2024_)**
-- Extraction, transformation, and loading of data using SQL, Python along with Application development and tools management.
-- Assemble, analyze, and organize large, complex data with Analytical and problem solving abilities, applying Machine Lrarning algorithm to solve real life problem(clustering customers on complain data, weather prediction etc.
+**Supply Chain Performance Management Expert @ Grameenphone - Finance (_Aug 2024 - Present_)**
+- Inventory Optimization Framework for Telecom Using Demand Forecasting and Inventory Classification
+- Assemble, Analyze and organize large data generated from system logs.
+- Visualize data on power BI Dashboards
+- Automation of reports, which are needed to circulate regularly.
+- Analyze data to forecast savings, helping with data driven decision making
+- Developing Machine Learning models to forecast business trend over time.

 **Senior Engineer @ Edotco Group Limited - Data Science & Analytics (_Mar 2024 - Aug 2024_)**
 - Using cloud solutions(AWS, S3, Lambda) for data fetching and analysis, EDA for global platform
 - Data visualization to show trends, important features using POWER BI, Machine Learning Engineering to do predictions

-**Performance Management Expert @ Grameenphone - Finance (_Aug 2024 - Present_)**
-- Automation of reports, needed to circulate daily
-- Analyze data to predict savings, helping MT with data driven decision making
+- Collaborating with the data architects, engineers,analysts, and scientists of different countries.
+- Image processing to automate billing systems.
+-
+**Specialist @ Robi Axiata Limited - Assurance & Fulfilment (_July 2022 - Mar 2024_)**
+- Assemble, analyze, and organize large, complex data with Analytical and problem solving abilities.
+- Real life clustering and prediction using machine learning models.
+- Data visualization to show trends, important features using TABLEAU and using Machine Learning Engineering to do predictions
+- Extraction, transformation, and loading of data using SQL, Python along with Application development and tools management.

 ## Projects
 ### Customer Churn Prediction